-- 1. Open the Select Boot Device menu by turning on or restarting the computer, and then pressing esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
-Press f9. - 3.
-Use a pointing device or the arrow keys to select a boot device, and then press enter.
+- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - Open the Boot Device Options menu, by pressing 69. - Use a pointing device or the arrow keys to select a boot device, and then press enter.